 Recommended Blocks

-"Bubble Chart" inserts a javascript block with the setBubbleChartBlock routine to generate a bubble chart into a canvas tag with the values passed as parameters:
+"Line Chart" inserts a javascript block with the setLineChartBlock routine to generate line chart into a canvas tag with the values passed as parameters:

 "Ad Blocker Alert" displays a pop-up window if there is an Ad Blocker active in the browser, and limit the access to the page's content.